vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Mar 30 02:44:33 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Mar 31 02:44:19 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER